Archive for the ‘Computer Networking’ Category

 This is a great deal.
 I haven’t seen a 1 TB hard drive this cheap ever.
 So, I thought I would share it with anyone in the market for a bigger hard drive or an extra hard drive.
 For those that don’t know, 1 TB is 1,000 GB.
 That equals a lot of room for data.
 It is a deal from Dell and is $40 off 1TB SATA Barracuda 7200.11 Internal Hard Drive!
 Coupon Code: 9BPJP5C2PHKMMC.
 That coupon code is important.
 Use the link above and add the item to your cart and then apply the coupon code and it will take off the $40.
 Shipping is very decent too.

-This post is password protected.
-To view it please enter your password below:
+This content is password-protected.
+To view it, please enter the password below.

 This is my list of technologies that you should never use or you will be in for it.
 The problem with these technologies is that they are too nice to be without once you have tried them.
 So, you can either take my word for it and stay far away from these technologies or try them and forever be hooked.
 They are in no particular order.